zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 Notice that the product \\(\nu t\\) is a [dimensionless quantity](https://en.wikipedia.org/wiki/Dimensionless_quantity) measured in cycles (the *number of oscillations*), regardless of our choice of the units of measurement.

-If one uses the Fourier transform (as we have done in Sec.
-3) to solve a system of equations (such as the Maxwell equations), the problem (and the spectrum) is decomposed into independent (frequency) components that can be worked out one at a time.
+If we use the Fourier transform (as we have done in Sec.
+3) to solve a system of linear equations (such as the Maxwell equations), our problem (and the spectrum) is decomposed into independent (frequency) components that can be worked out one at a time.
 As we consider a single known value of \\(\nu\\), we may set

 $$ \tag{1y.6}
 	\nu = 1,